Frequently Asked Questions

 receive no response after 7 days, try again.
 Whatever the outcome of the

-enquiry it is extremely important that you complete the Report Form within a
+enquiry it is extremely important that you complete and return the Report Form within a

-month of receipt and return it to us so we know what action has been
+month of receipt so we know what action has been

 taken.

-anonymity than postal mail, which we should respect.
-It is even possible that
+anonymity than postal mail which should be respected.
+It is even possible (though very unlikely) that

 with the most appropriate Contact on the basis of gender, age, skills and